mikrono/tModLoaderWiki_kr_ko/Update-Migration-Guide.md

 * `GlobalNPC.ModifyActiveShop` ->  Parameters changed.
 Shops have drastically changed, see [Shop Changes](#shop-changes-aka-declarative-shops) for more information.
 * `ModPylon.GetNPCShopEntry` ->  Parameters changed.
 Shops have drastically changed, see [Shop Changes](#shop-changes-aka-declarative-shops) for more information.
 * `ModPylon.IsPylonForSale` ->  `ModPylon.GetNPCShopEntry`, see ExamplePylonTile for an example.
 To register to specific NPC shops, use the new shop system directly in ModNPC.AddShop, GlobalNPC.ModifyShop or ModSystem.PostAddRecipes
+* `ModItem/GlobalItem.PreReforge` return type changed from `bool` to `void`, no longer used to prevent reforging.
+Use `CanReforge` for that purpose.
+* `Player.CanBuyItem` removed, use `Player.CanAfford` instead.
+Note that the method will no longer mistakenly attempt to consume custom currencies.

 ## Big change concepts